-The tree on the temple grounds is a natural monument, estimated to be 1,000 years old, as well as the Shimpokan museum (admission ¥500), which exhibits national treasures and other items remaining at Kumano Hayatama Taisha.
+The tree on the temple grounds is a natural monument estimated to be 1,000 years old.
+Shimpokan museum (admission ¥500) exhibits national treasures and other items remaining at Kumano Hayatama Taisha.

 Here is where the gods descended, and it is not easy for humans to approach.
 After passing through the torii gate, a hopelessly steep staircase rises to the top.
 At the top stands Gotobiki Iwa Rock, from which one can enjoy a panoramic view of Kumano's city center and the ocean beyond.

 The 538-step staircase of Kamikura Shrine is hard to describe in words alone.
-It is astonishingly steep and is the most difficult point throughout this tour of the Kumano Sanzan.
+It is astonishingly steep and is the most challenging point on this tour of the Kumano Grand Shrines.

-The climb is very satisfying so make sure you walk it in comfortable shoes.
+The climb is very satisfying but make sure you walk it in comfortable shoes.

 Kumano Hongu Taisha and Oyunohara

-Now head to Kumano Hongu Taisha for the last stop on our tour of the Kumano Sanzan.
+Now head to Kumano Hongu Taisha for the last stop on our tour of the Kumano Grand Shrines.
 From Kumano Hayatama Taisha to Kumano Hongu Taisha is about 35 km, heading upstream on Route 168 along the Kumano River, and takes about 50 minutes.

 Kumano Hongu Taisha

 Kumano Hongu Taisha, in Hongu-cho, Tanabe City, is the main shrine of the over 3,000 Kumano Shrines.
-Among the Kumano Sanzan, Kumano Hongu Taisha has a particularly old-fashioned atmosphere.
+Among the Kumano Grand Shrines, Kumano Hongu Taisha has a particularly old-fashioned atmosphere.

-The pavilions of Kumano Hongu Taisha are similar to those of Kumano Hayatama Taisha, but in contrast to the bright vermilion of Hayatama Taisha, the pavilions of Hongu Taisha have an ancient style of roofing, characterized by its subdued colors.
+The pavilions of Kumano Hongu Taisha are similar to those of Kumano Hayatama Taisha.
+But in contrast to the bright vermilion of Hayatama Taisha, Hongu Taisha's pavilions use an older style of roof characterized by its subdued colors.

 Following the Kumano Hongu Taisha, visit Oyunohara, a 5-minute walk away.